-- Knowledge of federally funded procurements, FAR, DEAR, and Uniform Commercial Code is required.
+- Must have strong, hands-on knowledge of federally funded procurements, FAR, DEAR, and Uniform Commercial Code.
+This is required.

-- Ample experience in all aspects of Federal file documentation to include market research, source selection, cost/price analysis, negotiating in accordance with relevant procurement regulations and best practices.
+- negotiation in accordance with relevant procurement regulations and best practices.

-- Knowledge of computer-based procurement systems; demonstrated skills using various software,
+- Knowledge of computer-based procurement systems and demonstrated skill in using various procurement related software,

 - This position requires occasional reaching, stooping and lifting of office files, reports and records, typically weighing 5 pounds or less.
 Reasonable accommodations will be considered which would allow the employee to perform the essential functions of this job.